 - That party suffered physical and emotional injuries, as well as financial losses.

 These laws not only cover puncture wounds, torn skin, and other soft tissue injuries, but they also cover other injuries an animal may cause.
-For example, if a dog attacked someone because it was unleashed and the victim fell over, leading to a concussion or bone fracture, the owner may be held liable for these injuries because the dog should have been restrained to avoid an attack.
+For example, if a dog attacked someone because it was unleashed and the victim fell, leading to a concussion or bone fracture, the owner may be held liable for these injuries because the dog should have been restrained to avoid an attack.

-Liability for the pet’s actions lies with the owner.
+In most cases, liability for the pet’s actions lies with the owner.
 When pets are out of control, owners are usually held accountable for the consequences.
 Our lawyers know how to develop these arguments and support victims’ claims.

 Dog owners may be able to avoid liability for the injuries their dog causes in some situations.
 Some of the these may include instances of trespassing and provocation.